-QVH has seen Clostridium difficile rates back in line with previous years after a significant increase last year although rates are still above the current target of zero.
-Nationally, antibiotic prescribing rates are still high due to the pandemic and the increase in Clostridium difficile rates nationally reflect this.
+QVH has seen Clostridium Difficile rates back in line with previous years after a dramatic increase last year although rates are still above the current target of zero.
+Nationally, antibiotic prescribing rates are still high due to the pandemic and the increase in Clostridium Difficile rates nationally reflect this.

-All QVH, policies and procedures are linked to evidence-based practice and NICE guidance and they are reviewed regularly.
-Infection rates are routinely monitored through the Trust's infection prevention and control group and quality and governance committee.
+All QVH policies and procedures are linked to evidence-based practice and NICE guidance and they are reviewed regularly.
+Infection rates are routinely monitored through the Trust's infection prevention and control group and guality and governance committee.
 QVH strives to meet the challenging target of zero cases per annum.

-Root cause analysis of this year's cases has shown one case was within 72 hours of admission from another healthcare provider and is therefore attributable to them.
-The other case was a patient who had received numerous antibiotics within a referring Trust due to their condition.
-These antibiotics would have been a contributing factor in the development of Clostridium difficile.
+Root cause analysis of this year's cases has shown one case was within 72 hours of admission from another NHS Trust and therefore is attributable to them.
+The other case was a patient who had received numerous antibiotics within a referring Trust due to the patient's condition.
+Undoubtedly, these antibiotics would have been a contributing factor in the development of Clostridium Difficile.
 The infection prevention and control team is working closely with wards and clinical teams to ensure compliance with Trust and national guidance.
-QVH has focussed on tackling the root of the antibiotic prescribing issue to ensure judicious use of antibiotics.
+As a Trust, the QVH has focussed on tackling the root of the antibiotic prescribing issue to ensure judicious use of antibiotics.
 This has involved a task and finish group and working with the medical director to engage prescribing clinicians.
-There is to be an increased focus on robust antimicrobial monitoring and prescribing, with a multidisciplinary team approach to challenge noncompliance.
-This will highlight the importance of correct antibiotic prescribing, ensuring the right drug is prescribed at the right time, for the right length of time, and with the right investigations.
+There is to be an increased focus on robust antimicrobial monitoring and prescribing, with a multi-disciplinary team approach to challenge non-compliance.
+This will highlight the importance of correct antibiotic prescribing ensuring the right drug is prescribed at the right time for the right length of time and with the right investigations.